Heroic Old-School Roleplaying

 • High Faerie Spoken in the ruling courts of the Faewolde.

-• Low Faerie: Spoken everywhere else in the Faewolde.
+• Low Faerie: Spoken everywhere outside of the ruling courts of the Faewolde.

 • Farspeak: Language of the far realms.